AcalaNetwork/e2e-tests/README.md

 Use specific block number for tests and db cache can signficantly improve test running speed.

-Run `yarn update-env` to update .env file with latest block number.
+Run `bun update-env` to update .env file with latest block number.

 To debug failing tests on CI, find the block number config from CI log and put them in .env to run the test with the same block height.